 To avoid that heartache, business disruption, and expense, here are five factors to consider for a website so it will grow with your business.

 What’s Your Business Focus?

 Your business focus will determine many of your online business needs.
-A services provider may want to provide a forum for better customer service and interaction; a retailer looking for an e-commerce solution will want to decide if she wants to go with a less expensive online service with limited flexibility in design and scalability, or spend more up front in order to have the capacity to provide a robust, customized experience for her clientele as she expands her business.
+A service provider may want to provide a forum for better customer service and interaction.
+A retailer looking for an e-commerce solution will want to decide if she wants to go with a less expensive online service with limited flexibility in design and scalability, or spend more upfront in order to have the capacity to provide a robust, customized experience for her clientele as she expands her business.

 Even a business that relies on personal interaction with their customers will need to consider how their clientele will interact with them online.
 Will you limit your interaction to comments at the end of blog entries and a “Contact Us” form, or do you intend to integrate your website with a significant social media presence?
 Is your target market B2B (business-to-business), B2C (business-to-consumer), or a mixture thereof?
 Will a C2C (customer-to-customer) community be a part of your business and marketing plan?
 Do you plan to send out monthly newsletters, or provide “members-only” subscription features?

 Ideally, every company plans to grow, become more profitable, and provide a service to clientele while providing a profit for the company itself.
 However, growth can look different for different business models.
 Growth may include expansion of territory, increase in employees, or additional product lines.
 Depending on how you plan for your business to grow, your website may need to have the capability of adding additional functionality or business complexity on-the-fly.